raman325/icloud3/Readme.md

 If the device is running in low power mode.

 **speed, altitude, course, floor, vertical_accuracy**
 Device information provided by the iCloud account.
+This information is not verified by iCloud3 and passed along as reported by the IOS pp.

 *[Top](https://github.com/gcobb321/icloud3#table-of-contents)*